 Target: Los Angeles Lakers

 One can’t expect much when your team has one pick that’s late in the second round.
 Some critics applauded the Lakers for taking Ryan Kelly, as he will fit perfectly into a Mike D’Antoni system.
-But that’s where the question mark comes in, as D’Antoni currently has a roster of aging veterans that do not fit his system, and with the hype that the Lakers bring, combined with it being the twilight of Kobe’s career, it’s easy to envision D’Antoni being a coach that could be sitting on the hot seat sooner rather than later.
+But that’s where the question mark comes in.
+D’Antoni currently has a roster of aging veterans that do not fit his system.
+With the hype that the Lakers bring, combined with it being the twilight of Kobe’s career, it’s easy to envision D’Antoni being a coach that could be sitting on the hot seat sooner rather than later.
 So, why draft a question mark that’s a D’Antoni guy?

 Target: Toronto Raptors

-The Raptors – a team with 34 wins last year – had zero picks in the draft, and therefore, were unable to add any young talent to its roster.
+The Raptors – a team with 34 wins last year – had zero picks in the draft.
+Therefore, Toronto was unable to add any young talent to its roster.

 Small Target: San Antonio Spurs

 Livio Jean-Charles could very well pan out down the road, as San Antonio is known for its late draft steals.
-However, it would have been advised to find a late round steal that could contribute now, especially with the window closing on the team’s current championship potential.
+However, it would have been advised to find a late round steal that could contribute now.
+After all, the window is closing on the team’s current championship potential.
 But again, it would come as no surprise if these picks panned out in the future.